 Guests executing within a transaction may attempt to register functions to handle asynchronous events.
 For example, line 8 in Figure 1 registers displayAds as an onMouseOver handler.
-Because displayAds is guest code, it is important to associate it with the iblock for the transaction that registered it and to subject it to the same policy checks.
-Transcript does so by creating a new function tx_displayAds that wraps displayAds within a transaction guarded by the same iblock, and registering tx_displayAds as the event handler for the onMouseOver event.
+Because displayAds is guest code, it is important to associate it with the iblock for the transaction that registered it and to subject it to the same pol-